 - 1. Monthly premiums are billed to each charge or salary-paying unit at rates established by the Conference Board of Pensions.
 Premiums are due the first of each month.
 Accounts 90 days in arrears are subject to termination as explained in the arrearage policy approved by the Board and the NIC Cabinet.
 This policy describes the efforts that will be made by the Conference office and the Cabinet to work with Churches that are more than 90 days in arrears.
 If all efforts to receive payment or develop a payment plan have been exhausted, then termination of coverage may be the final option.
-Notification of accounts in arrears will be provided to the District Superintendent, the pastor, the local church PPRC chair, and the local church treasurer prior to termination. - 2.
+Notification of accounts in arrears will be provided to the District Superintendent, the pastor, the local church PPRC chair, and the local church treasurer prior to termination.
+Any unpaid clergy benefit invoices shall be collected from the sale of a closed church when sold by the Conference Trustees, and, requested from the proceeds of church building sales in local church mergers. - 2.
 If a participant enrolls in one of the HealthFlex Exchange programs that require a payroll deduction to the Conference and those deductions are not made the Conference can have the participant placed in a plan that does not require a payroll deduction. - 3.
-Churches should care that tax reporting is correctly administered for all payroll deductions around health insurance provisions. - 4.
-Active participants are able to make choices in the provision of their coverage through the enrollment period, as made available through Healthflex administration.
+Churches should care that tax reporting is correctly administered for all payroll deductions around health insurance provisions.

+4. Active participants are able to make choices in the provision of their coverage through the enrollment period, as made available through Healthflex administration.
 Problem resolution and inquiries regarding coverage should be directed to the HealthFlex Team at Wespath 1-800-851-2201.